Jeremiah Dummer: Death and legacy

 Jeremiah Dummer died an unmarried man on May 19, 1739, in Essex, England.
 He left instructions to the executors of his will to "invite to my funeral all such New England Gentlemen as shall be in London at the time of my decease" and to reward each with a ring of the value of 20 shillings.
 The mode with which Dummer dealt with his death reflects his crucial role in early 18th century colonial history.
 He was very attached to his native New England and his most significant contribution to history was A Defense of the New-England Charters, which was revived and republished during the American Revolution by John Adams.
 In both his support for the colonial charters and his role in securing a college in New Haven, his dedication to New England is as important as it is often unrecognized.
 Although the college was not named for him, Dummer's persuasion of Elihu Yale's support cemented its future.
 Even if not directly stated, the New England colonies also had Dummer to thank for the continuation of their charters.

 Most visible memorials in New England bearing the name Dummer are to his brother William, for whom Dummerston, Vermont and Dummer, New Hampshire are named.
 (The Indian war sometimes known as Dummer's War is also named for William, who was acting governor for much of the period.)
 Governor Dummer's Academy, now Governor's Academy, is another visible memorial.

-Jeremiah Dummer, Jr. left his mark on history by not only being one of the first American colonists to receive a Ph.D. from a European university, but also by remaining until his death one of the colonies' fiercest champions in the securing of their future.
+Jeremiah Dummer, Jr. was noted by not only being one of the first American colonists to receive a Ph.D. from a European university, but also by remaining in the colony until his death.

 In the 1920s during a period of increased interest in early American painting a quantity of worthless eighteenth century paintings were bought in London, then signed with the name of Dummer and passed off on critics and collectors.
 William Sawitzky of the New York Historical Association found contradictions in the dossiers and exposed the fraud.